 My role is the leadership and management of the school and working with staff and governors to make sure the quality of education provided is the best it can be.
 I currently have the role of school SENCo (Special Educational Needs coordinator).
-In addition, I support other schools with all aspects of school improvement and mentoring.
+In addition, I support other schools with all aspects of school leadership, improvement and mentoring.

 I joined Twyning School in September 2012 as a part-time teacher in Year 3 and 4 (Hedgehog’s Class).
 Previously I taught in two larger primary schools from 2003 to 2012 across all year groups from Year 1 to Year 6.
 I became a Staff Governor in 2015 having shown an interest in joining the Governing Body at Twyning School.
 As a Governor, I am a member of the Standards Committee as well as sharing the role of Pastoral Governor.
 As a Pastoral Governor, I am available to parents and families to offer support and guidance about any school related issues or concerns.

 My family and I moved to Twyning in 2011.
 Both our children attend Twyning School and witnessing their ability to learn is fascinating.
 As a parent governor, I wish to help the school and all the children raise standards and achieve outstanding learning journeys in our school.